LightningHawks6032/Rover_Ruckus_2018-19/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Hardware: Each robot's hardware class, including some other classes for specific hardware components

-HardwareTesting: A collection of tele-op modes that test specific components of a robot's hardware for correct functionality

 OfficialRobot: All OFFICIAL opmodes for our Official Robot for use in competition

 PreliminaryRobot: All OFFICIAL opmodes for our Preliminary Robot for use in competition

 TestOpmodes: A collection of opmodes that test code for the robot to later be integrated with the competition code.

-    AutoTesting: A collection of linear opmodes that test some part of autonomous for any of the robots
+    AutoTesting: A collection of linear opmodes that test some part of autonomous

-    HardwareTesting: A collection of tele-op modes that test specific components of a robot's hardware for correct functionality
+    HardwareTesting: A collection of tele-op modes that test hardware components for correct functionality

 Vision: Anything concerning the computer vision systems on our robots